Varun-cmd/Chat-app/README.md

 # Chat- Application

-This is a Real-Time chat application made using React, Vue, ChatEngine, Rest API
+This is a Real-Time chat application made using React, ChatEngine, Rest API
 ## Environment Variables

 To run this project, you will need to add the following environment variables to ChatsPage.jsx, index.js